This chapter provides tips and guidelines about troubleshooting problems related to syslog-ng.

 Precompiled binary packages are available for free from various third-parties.
 See the list of precompiled syslog-ng OSE binary packages.

 During the course of a message from the sending application to the final destination of the message, there are a number of locations where a message may be lost, even though syslog-ng does its best to avoid message loss.
 Usually losing messages can be avoided with careful planning and proper configuration of syslog-ng and the hosts running syslog-ng.
 The following list shows the possible locations where messages may be lost, and provides methods to minimize the risk of losing messages.

 Between the application and the syslog-ng client: Make sure to use an appropriate source to receive the logs from the application (for example from /dev/log).
 For example, use unix-stream instead of unix-dgram whenever possible.

 When syslog-ng is sending messages: If syslog-ng cannot send messages to the destination and the output buffer gets full, syslog-ng will drop messages.

-The number of dropped messages is displayed per destination in the log message statistics of syslog-ng (for details, see Monitoring statistics and metrics of syslog-ng).
+The number of dropped messages is displayed per destination in the log message statistics of syslog-ng (for details, see Statistics of syslog-ng).